 For the smaller end of the business, Avast, Bitdefender, ESET, Fortinet, K7, Panda and Seqrite all offer strong and coherent solutions.
 These would all work well with larger companies too, and so allow the business to grow.

 VIPRE's simplicity and clarity make it a very good choice for smaller businesses with limited IT staff resources, although it allows plenty of room to grow.
-It is limited to the Windows platform, however.

 AV-Comparatives' Approved Business Product Award